SilverTiger/silvertiger.github.io/source/_posts/2014-11-29-welcome-to-my-blog.markdown

 * [JOGL](http://jogamp.org/jogl/www/) is a part of JogAmp, which provides you with bindings to OpenGL, OpenCL, OpenAL and OpenMAX.
 * [LWJGL](http://www.lwjgl.org/) stands for Lightweight Java Game Library and provides you also with bindings to OpenGL, OpenCL and OpenAL.

-So it is up to you which to use, they are both great librarys for high-performant computer graphics programming with Java.
+So it is up to you which to use, they are both great libraries for high-performant computer graphics programming with Java.
 Personally I use the LWJGL for graphics programming.

 ## About me
 I'm a computer science student from Germany and in a few weeks I will start my bachelor's thesis about computer graphics.